ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-10-From_Flat_to_3D_-_Adding_and_Subtracting_Features_in_CAD_-_Education_Chapter_1_Lesson_10.md

 ---

-A) It switches to cut operation
+A) The operation is cancelled

-B) It switches to join operation
+B) Nothing changes

-C) Nothing changes
+C) It switches to join operation

-D) The operation is cancelled
+D) It switches to cut operation

 ---

-It switches to join operation
+C) It switches to join operation

 ///